 Next, you’ll want to clean the entire car seat.

 If you’re lucky, this can be as simple as using a damp cloth to wipe down the whole surface.
 Typically, you’ll need a potent disinfectant and some Febreeze.

-If your car seat is made of a vinyl or “leather-look” material, you should use a moisturizer like Meguiar’s Leather Care as well.
+If your car seat is made of a vinyl or “leather-look” material, use a moisturizer like Meguiar’s Leather Care after cleaning.

+Even though this process could take some time, it’s important not to skimp here.
 Simply putting your child’s car seats on a shelf and neglecting them could lead to mildew, mold, foul odors, or other issues.

 2. Individually Seal Each Car Seat in a Separate Container

 According to Nationally Certified Child Passenger Safety Technicians, it’s best to individually seal each car seat in a protective bag.